rethinkdb/rethinkdb-rs/api/javascript/transformations/order_by.md

 ```

 __Example:__ Notice that an index ordering always has highest
 precedence.
-The following query orders post by date, and if multiple
+The following query orders posts by date, and if multiple
 posts were published on the same date, they will be ordered by title.

 ```js